WWE Diva Search: Contestants

 The Wrestling Observer Newsletter reported in February 2013 that WWE held an un-aired diva search in the Los Angeles area.
-Among the prospects that participated were future WWE performers Eva Marie, Alexa Bliss, Lana, JoJo, Devin Taylor, and Veronica Lane, with the former winning the contest.
-Other participants were Maysa Quy, Olivia Karpinski and Sarah Backman who were all models.
+Among the prospects that participated were future WWE performers Natalie Eva Marie, CJ Perry, Joseann Offerman, Devin Taylor, and Veronica Lane, with the former winning the contest.
+Other participants were Maysa Quy, Olivia Karpinski and Sarah Backman who were all models, Jennifer Sterger and former For the Love of Ray J contestant Courtney "Jaguar" Cameron.